Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - One MusicXML part becomes one `Track`.
 - Multiple staves and voices inside one part are flattened into that `Track`.
 - Tied fragments are merged into one `Note` whenever they form a continuous note in time.
-- Lyrics are only guaranteed when they can be attached to a note onset in the flattened model.
+- Lyrics on tied continuations are conservatively merged onto the surviving tie-chain onset.
 - Engraving-specific data such as layout, page geometry, many directions, ornaments, slurs, and other notation details are outside the v1 contract.